1 Day Eating Okonomiyaki in Osaka

 • 4:00 - 5:30 PM: 🐙 Sample local specialities like okonomiyaki and takoyaki at Kuromon Market (1 hr 30 min)

 In actuality, my best friend and I accomplished the following itinerary over two, very sleepy and relaxed days in Osaka—as we visited the city during the tail-end of an action-packed Japan trip.
-That being said, you could absolutely fit everything into one day, or take it a bit easy, sleep in, and enjoy some leisure time in the afternoon if you have time to spread this itinerary over two days.
+That being said, you could absolutely fit everything into one day, or take it a bit easy, sleep in, and enjoy some leisure time in the afternoon if you have the time to spread this Osaka travel guide describing what to see, do, and eat over two days.

 How to Get From Tokyo or Kyoto to Osaka?

-To book a ride, pre-book a reservation online or purchase tickets at the Tokyo Station kiosks.
-When traveling to Kyoto on a 6:00 AM train, even the non-reserved seat cars seemed quite full, so I’d definitely recommend locking down your preferred train in advance.
-When making a purchase online, you’ll have the option between non-reserved seat and reserved seats in ordinary cars, or reserved seats in first class cars which inherently increase in price according to their class.
-Heed my warning and only book your tickets using Klook, if you make a purchase through RailNinja you’ll get hit with an additional $50 in ridiculous and unnecessary service fees.
+• To secure a ticket, pre-book a reservation online or purchase tickets at the Tokyo Station kiosks.
+When traveling to Kyoto on the 6:00 AM train, even the non-reserved seat cars seemed quite full, so I’d definitely recommend locking down your preferred train in advance.
+When making a purchase online, you’ll have the option between non-reserved and reserved seats in ordinary cars, or reserved seats in first class cars which inherently increase in price according to their class.
+Heed my warning and only book your tickets using Klook; if you make a purchase through RailNinja you’ll get hit with an additional $50 in ridiculous and unnecessary service fees.

 Even if you book your ride online, you still need to pick up two physical tickets from the shinkansen kiosks on your departure day.
-This was actually quite a quick process with in-depth instructions and photo guidance provided by Klook in advance, so no need to arrive exceedingly early to get thus done!
-You do need to keep both your tickets however, as you must to insert these at your destination to exit the ticketed train area.
-If you lose these tickets like my best friend did, save a copy of your digital confirmation as a proof of purchase for the train station personnel who will be able to help you exit the station.
+This was actually quite a quick process with in-depth instructions and photo guidance provided by Klook in advance, so no need to arrive exceedingly early to get this done!
+You do need to hold onto both tickets however, as you must to insert these at your destination to exit the ticketed train area.
+In case you lose these tickets like my best friend did, save a copy of your digital confirmation as a proof of purchase to show the train station personnel who will be able to help you exit the station.

-On the train you’ll find pretty much all the fixings you’d expect to find onboard an airplane, including free wifi, outlets to charge your devices, and reclining chairs with tray tables.
-Sit back, relax, and enjoy the ride as you cruise over to Osaka!
+On the train you’ll find pretty much all the fixings you’d expect to find onboard an airplane, including free Wi-Fi, outlets to charge your devices, and reclining chairs with tray tables.
+Sit back, relax, and enjoy the ride as you cruise over to Osaka Japan!

 Pro Tip:

-On the ride over, sit on the right side of the train for potential view of Mt.
+On the ride over, sit on the right side of the train for a potential view of Mt.
 Fuji.
-The reverse goes for the way back, during which you’ll want to sit on the left side top hopefully catch a glimpse of this notoriously elusive peak.
+The reverse goes for the way back, during which you’ll want to sit on the left side to hopefully catch a glimpse of this notoriously elusive peak.

 How to Get Around Osaka?

-WALK: As I’ve recommended in other destinations, walking is usually the best way to go if the journey takes anywhere between twenty and thirty minutes.
-There aren’t many super scenic walking routes in the city, but you’ll naturally stroll through Shinsaibashi-suji, Kuromon Market, and Dotonbori since cars aren’t allowed there anyways!
+WALK: As I’ve recommended in other destinations, walking is usually the best way to go if the journey takes anywhere between 20 to 30 minutes.
+There aren’t many super scenic walking routes in this city, but you’ll naturally stroll through Shinsaibashi-suji, Kuromon Market, and Dotonbori since cars aren’t allowed in there anyways!

 TAXI: You can easily request a cab in your hotel lobby or call one yourself on Uber to see the estimated wait time and duration up front.
-We strictly used Uber for our taxi transportation needs in Osaka, and it never failed us!
-The base fare for taxis here is ¥680, with an additional charge of ¥400 per kilometer during the day—which you may notice is more expensive than in Kyoto.
-The vast majority of taxis accept credit cards as a payment method—which is always guaranteed if you’re ordering a ride on Uber anyways.
+We strictly used Uber for our taxi transportation needs in Osaka Japan, and it never failed us!
+The base fare for taxis is ¥680, with an additional charge of ¥400 per kilometer during the day, which is more expensive than in Kyoto.
+The vast majority of taxis accept credit cards as a payment method—which is always guaranteed if you’re ordering ahead on Uber anyways.

 Where to Stay in Osaka?